JYPjoy/Reflection/README.md

 # 🗂️ Introduction
-An educational app which helps people reflect their memories of the colors and make their own color language.
+An educational iPad app which helps people reflect their memories of the colors and make their own color language.

 # 🛠️ Skills